Annual General Meeting as per Companies Act

 In the event of the first general meeting of the year, however, the company may have an AGM within nine months after the conclusion of the first fiscal year.
 There is no requirement to convene an AGM in the year of establishment if the first AGM has already been held.
 It is critical to remember that the time interval between the two annual general meetings should not exceed 15 months.

-An AGM can be called at a notice period shorter than 21 days if at least 95% of the members entitled to vote in the meeting agree to the shorter notice.
-The consent may be given in writing or through electronic mode.
+While a minimum of 21 days’ notice is generally mandatory, an AGM may be convened at shorter notice if 95% or more of the shareholders entitled to vote consent to it.
+Such consent may be given in writing or through electronic means.

 The matters discussed or business transacted in an AGM consists of: